DeanJain/JavaBigdata/GCP.md

 - Built upon an open standard Knative, enabling the portability of your applications
 - Pay per use to 100 millisec

-### Deployment Manager

-service that allows you to specify infrastructure as code.
-It is a good practice to define infrastructure as code, since it allows teams to reproduce environments rapidly.
-It also lends itself to code reviews, version control, and other software engineering practices.

 #### _The gsutil command is used only for Cloud Storage_

 #### gcloud command, you can interact with other Google Cloud products like the App Engine, Google Kubernetes Engine etc